StudioVakuum/C4D_Scripts/README.md

     </td>
     <td>
       <h3>SV Unmark Takes</h3>
-      Clears take marks for all takes or only the currently selected take branches.
+      Clears take marks for all takes or only the currently selected take branches.<br><br>
     </td>
   </tr>
 </table>